leegodden/next-dashboard-ui/README.md

 7. Add data, code & styles for `Menu.tsx`.
 Now import Menu into Dashboard `Layout.tsx`

 8. Now add Navbar code and styles and import into Dashboard `layout.tsx`

+9. Create Admin page with intial code and styles
+10. Add `UserCard.tsx` in components folder and import into Admin page
+11. Update tailwind.config.ts to include SkyBlue & SkyBlueLight colors
+12. Add code and styles for UserCard